 Students will explore what a director does and delve into script analysis, casting, blocking, finding moments, set and costume design, working with actors, leadership and producing a ten-minute scene in class.
 All students will participate as actors for each other’s directing scenes in class.
 This will be an exciting way to try your hand at directing and acting.

 Students will incorporate all elements learned in Directing I with added emphasis in choosing just the right script, script analysis, the audition process, finding and executing the story, making moments, exploring the unified idea, and finding and enhancing the stakes.
 Directors will work with the artistic and technical director in their process of producing a one act for public performance.
 From choosing a script, to set and light and music design, to auditioning actors, to the rehearsal process, to opening night~this class culminates in a full evening of One Acts on the Main Stage of Frances Bond Davis Theatre!

 The middle school musical is a fully staged, 60-minute "Broadway" musical that is accompanied by a live band.
 This no-cut production is a synthesis of the Harpeth Hall dance, music, and theater classes, and is widely attended by the school and community.
-Past shows have included a variety of Disney musicals, and "Suessical Jr," "Annie," and most recently, "Dear Edwina."
+Past shows have included a variety of Disney musicals as well as "Suessical Jr," "Annie," and most recently, "Dear Edwina."
 Auditions are in November, and the performances are in early February.

-The Upper School Musical is a collaboration between Montgomery-Bell Academy and Harpeth Hall's performing arts departments.
-Productions in the past have varied from traditional golden-age musicals to cutting edge, eccentric productions to allow for these young artists to develop themselves into true "triple threats."
+The Upper School Musical is a collaboration between Montgomery-Bell Academy and the Harpeth Hall performing arts departments.
+Productions in the past have varied from traditional golden-age musicals to cutting edge, eccentric productions to allow these young artists to develop themselves into true "triple threats."
 Auditions are typically in May, with performances in early September.